John Lavallee has wasted no time in establishing his mark on the Aggie women's gymnastics program.

 Lavallee's student-athletes have also performed in the classroom, winning four straight Marya Welch Awards for the highest women's team GPA at UC Davis.
-Additionally, Aggie women's gymnastics has earned back-to-back NCAA Public Recognition Awards for Academic Progress Rate (2011 and 2012) and five straight NACGWC/W Academic Team honors (2008-2012).
+Additionally, Aggie women's gymnastics has earned four consecutive NCAA Public Recognition Awards for Academic Progress Rate (2011-14) and seven straight NACGWC/W Academic Team honors (2008-14).

 Before arriving at UC Davis, Lavallee enjoyed a successful three-year stint as the top assistant for longtime Yale mentor Barbara Tonry.
 In the past two seasons, he and Tonry guided six Bulldogs to at-large appearances at the NCAA Northeast Regional.
 Furthermore, Yale captured an Ivy League title in 2005.